FREQUENTLY ASKED QUESTIONS

 Q: Doesn't "In Stock" mean you can fill my order right away?

-A: No, it simply means that these items are currently still being filled by the cannery in the order received, and they are still available for new orders, but every order is subject to our current shipping times.
+A: Yes and no, this depends on how busy we are.
+In stock means that these items are currently still being filled by the cannery in the order received, and they are still available for new orders, but every order is subject to our current shipping times.

 Q: How large is a case of #10 cans?